cheater/haskell-python-stateful-call/README.md

 # Code description:

-## Unusual coding conventions
+## Coding conventions

-In order to help understanding it, I've done a few things in this piece of code I would have otherwise done differently:
+In order to help understanding the code, I've done a few things in it I would have otherwise done differently:

 - The way to use the CPython library is to import all modules to a single namespace called `Py`.
 Here, each module is imported under a different name,